Omycron83/Notes/Temp/Vorschrieb.md

 -> Trump
 -> Sterotypical depiction of immoral industrialist
--> US fossil fuel industry, by coal, factories and large clouds of smoke -> Contrasts negative effects with the other world leaders
+-> US fossil fuel industry, by coal, factories and large clouds of smoke -> Contrasts negative effects with the other world leaders, as can be seen by their formal outfits and different ethnicities

--> them asking if him ... refers
+-> them asking if him ... refers to the large increase in illegal immigration, which is projected due to the loss of habitable land due to symptoms of climate change
+-> the us disproportionately ... and which trump refused to tackle, instead increasing subsidies to industrial giants -> this stands in stark contrast to other policies aimed at,

 **Discuss, whether or not developed countries need to take in climate refugees**:
 - hotly debated issue